Department of Geosciences

 Covers topics including origin of elements; formation of the Earth; evolution of the atmosphere and oceans; atomic theory and chemical bonding; crystal chemistry and ionic substitution in crystals; reaction equilibria and kinetics in aqueous and biological systems; chemistry of high-temperature melts and crystallization process; and chemistry of the atmosphere, soil, marine, and riverine environments.
 The biogeochemistry of contaminants and their influence on the environment will also be discussed.
 Two 90-minute lectures.
 Prerequisite: one term of college chemistry or instructor's permission.
 S. Myneni

-GEO 364 Earth Chemistry: The Major Realms of the Planet (also CHM 364) Spring STN
+GEO 364 Earth Chemistry: The Major Realms of the Planet (also CHM 364) Not offered this year STN

 This course introduces students to the evolution of life and mass extinctions based on a broad survey of major events in Earth history as revealed by the fossil record.
 Concepts and techniques of paleontology are applied to all aspects, including colonization of the oceans, invasion of land, mass extinctions and evolutionary radiations.
 The roles of major catastrophes in the history of life are evaluated, including meteorite impacts, volcanism, climate change, and oceanic anoxia.
 One three-hour lecture.
 Prerequisite: One 200 level or higher GEO course.
 G. Keller